oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-00-policies.md

-# Lab 0: Configure Policies for Offline Video Service
+# Lab 0: Configure Policies for Stored Video Service

 ## Introduction

-In this lab, you will use the OCI Console to set up the policies required for Offline Video Service.
+In this lab, you will use the OCI Console to set up the policies required for Stored Video Service.

 Estimated Time: 10 minutes